 Publisher of Luminos/Open Access books and Acquiring Editor for Asian Studies.
 Reed holds a M.A. in the History of Religion from the University of Chicago and a B.A. in Political Science from UC Berkeley.
-Prior to joining UC Press in 1995, he worked at the University of Chicago Press and at Parallax Press in Berkeley.
-The UC Press Anthropology list encompasses all aspects of social and cultural studies, including comparative, historical, and multi-sited ethnography.
-Core areas include medical anthropology, public anthropology, global studies, religion, politics, linguistics, science and technology, Asia, and Latin America.
-The Asian Studies at UC Press list is one of the longest running and most highly-regarded in the country, having published award-winning titles in history, anthropology, sociology, politics and policy.
+Prior to joining UC Press in 1995 he worked at the University of Chicago Press and at Parallax Press in Berkeley, Ca. Reed is past-Executive Editor for the Anthropology, Religion, and Political Science lists.
+Today he continues to publish in Asian Studies.
+The UC Press Asia list is one of the longest running and most highly-regarded in the country, having produced award-winning titles in the fields of history, anthropology, sociology, religion, literature, politics and policy.

 Areas of acquisition: Asian Studies, Luminos/Open Access

 » Contact Reed Malcolm

-Acquisitions Editor, studied history at Bates College and received a master's degree in Latin American studies at UC Berkeley before joining UC Press in 2008.
-Kate manages several award-winning lists, including our interdisciplinary programs in environmental studies, food studies, and Latin American studies.
-Her authors come from many disciplines, including history, anthropology, sociology, geography, the sciences, and beyond.
+Kate Marshall, Anthropology Editor, studied history at Bates College and received a master's degree in Latin American studies at UC Berkeley before joining UC Press in 2008.
+Kate manages several award-winning lists, including anthropology and our interdisciplinary programs in food studies and Latin American studies.
 In 2013, she launched a new list in Latin American history.
 Across fields, she is interested in books that contend with environmental and social justice issues.

-Areas of acquisition: Environmental Studies, Food Studies, Latin American Studies
+Areas of acquisition: Anthropology, Food Studies, Latin American Studies

 » Contact Kate Marshall